aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

 So in addition to this section, you might want to check [issues](https://github.com/aquasecurity/trivy/issues), [discussion forum](https://github.com/aquasecurity/trivy/discussions), or [Slack](https://slack.aquasec.com) to see if someone from the community had similar problems before.

-Also note that Trivy Operator is based on existing Aqua OSS project - [Starboard], and shares much of the design, principles and code with it.
+Also note that Trivy Operator is based on existing Aqua OSS project - [Starboard], and shares some of the design, principles and code with it.
 Existing content that relates to Starboard Operator might also be relevant for Trivy Operator, and Starboard's [issues](https://github.com/aquasecurity/starboard/issues), [discussion forum](https://github.com/aquasecurity/starboard/discussions), or [Slack](https://slack.aquasec.com) might also be interesting to check.
 In some cases you might want to refer to [Starboard's Design documents](https://aquasecurity.github.io/starboard/latest/design/)

 ## Installation